Recycling in Copenhagen

 Information about your residential garbage service

-If you need more information on garbage disposal at your residence (find collection dates, order optional or extra bins, report a problem etc.), type in your address to start using the service.
+If you need more information on garbage disposal at your residence you can use "Nem Affaldsservice".
+Here you can check collection dates, order optional or extra bins, report a problem etc.

 Go to Nem Affaldsservice (Danish)